fabien-h/macos-web-dev-setup/README.md

 Development environment setup after a clean Mac OS install
 ===================

 This is what is use as a playground.
 I mainly do full stack js with react / meteor / raw node and sometimes ember.
-Rarely python or ruby and some PHP legacy code.
+I also go for some mative apss ios/android and some c++.
+Sometimes python and some PHP legacy code.
+Mongo Aerospike and sql for databases.

 At first, check updates via the appstore.